Student Handbook

 *Students and parents are encouraged to participate in safe and drug-free school programs to prevent student violence and drug use.
 Parents, however, may request in writing that their children not participate in such activities.

-*School health requirement, policies, and procedures (ex: immunizations, medication at school, etc.) are available from WCSS Health Services Office ((931) 668-5111), principal, or school nurse.
+*School health requirements, policies, and procedures (ex: immunizations, medication at school, etc.) are available from WCSS Health Services Office (668-5111), principal, or school nurse.

 *Parent/Student Rights in Identification, Evaluation, and Placement – A complete description of rights granted by federal law to students with disabilities is available by contacting the Special Education Department of the Warren County School System.
 The intent of this law is to keep parents fully informed concerning decisions about their child and to inform them of rights if they disagree with any of those decisions.